aperezg/docker-node-web-app/README.md

 The docker node server creates a container with the starter necessary tools for begin your node application.

+# www folder #
+This folder is where you add the source of your web application, is a docker volume and to start contain the server.js to run the node server.

 # To Run the environment #
 ```sh
 docker-compose up -d